PoisotLab/SpeciesDistributionToolkit.jl/Fauxcurrences/README.md

 There is an [online documentation][doc] for the `Fauxcurrences.jl` package, also available as a Jupyter [notebook][nb].
 The documentation is a full-run of the package functions, which also serves as an integration test.
-The methods are all documented using the usual Julia docstrings, accessibles at the REPL.
+The methods are all documented using the usual Julia docstrings, accessible at the REPL.

 [doc]: https://docs.ecojulia.org/Fauxcurrences.jl/
 [nb]: https://docs.ecojulia.org/Fauxcurrences.jl/fauxcurrences_demo.ipynb